Top Science Tutors serving Washington DC

 Certified Science Tutor in Washington, DC

-...assistant living in Baltimore, MD.
+...a research assistant living in Baltimore, MD.
 I have completed 3 years of PhD/graduate work in clinical psychology and have a wide range of interests and areas of expertise.
 I have also completed 2 years of biomedical research training at the NIH studying substance use disorders, which is my research specialty.
-I love teaching and sharing my interests with others and believe that every student has the ability to boost their understanding of a topic when they...
+I love teaching and sharing my interests with others and believe that every student has the ability to boost their understanding of a topic...

 Education & Certification